Apigee Got a New Job: The Control Plane for Your AI.

 The Agentic API Problem

 The more interesting frontier is what happens when AI agents start calling your APIs.
 Agents are not passive.
 They reason, plan, and take actions: calling external systems, retrieving data, triggering workflows.
-The Model Context Protocol (MCP) is the emerging standard for how agents describe and call external tools, and Apigee now manages MCP servers natively.
+Model Context Protocol (MCP) is the emerging standard for how agents describe and call external tools.
+Apigee now manages MCP servers natively.

-What this means in practice: an ISV with an existing REST API catalog can expose those APIs as MCP tools through Apigee, without rewriting anything.
+In practice, an ISV with an existing REST API catalog can expose those APIs as MCP tools through Apigee.
+No rewriting required.
 The agent ecosystem can discover and call them.
 Apigee handles authentication, rate limiting, and observability on every tool call, the same way it handles every other API call.
 The ISV’s existing API surface becomes an agentic integration layer by default.

 This matters because agent-driven traffic behaves differently from human-driven traffic.
 An agent making autonomous decisions can generate bursts of rapid, sequential API calls that look nothing like a human user session.
 Without policy enforcement at the infrastructure layer, a misbehaving agent can hammer a backend system in ways that are hard to detect and expensive to recover from.

 For software vendors selling into regulated industries, the compliance question around AI features is real.
-When a healthcare company or a bank asks “how do you ensure sensitive data does not get sent to the model,” the answer “we train our developers to be careful” does not close the deal.
+When a healthcare company or bank asks how sensitive data stays out of the model, “we train developers to be careful” doesn’t close the deal.
 The answer “we enforce prompt sanitization and output filtering at the infrastructure layer, with audit logs on every call” is a different conversation.

 Apigee makes that second answer possible without requiring the application team to build it themselves.
 The governance layer is in the proxy.
-The audit trail is in Cloud Logging.
-The token budget enforcement is in the policy.
+Audit trails live in Cloud Logging.
+Token budget enforcement sits in the policy.
 None of it requires application code changes.

 A few things worth thinking about: If your AI features scale to 10x current usage tomorrow, do you have visibility into which customers are consuming what?
 If an agent in your product starts looping and making thousands of API calls, what stops it?
 And when your next enterprise prospect asks how you govern your AI infrastructure, what is your answer?